Nemesis (DC Comics): Relationship of Tresser and Mykros

 In DC Comics continuity, Mykros does not seem to have any connection to Tresser except for the fact that they both battled organizations named "the Council" and as a result Tresser was killed for Mykros to debut in JSA.
 When asked in an interview what happened to Nemesis (Tom Tresser), why he was killed in Catwoman #62, and was it true that his death was editorially mandated, Catwoman writer Devin Grayson explained:

 In other media

-The Thomas Tresser incarnation of Nemesis makes non-speaking appearances in Justice League Unlimited as part of the expanded Justice League.
+The Thomas Tresser incarnation of Nemesis makes non-speaking appearances in Justice League Unlimited as a member of the Justice League.